SharadaSrinivasan/sharsrinivasan-website/content/talk/isoc-ny-2018.md

 math: true
 ---

-Sharada Srinivasan presented on 1 World Connected at the ISOC-NY chapter's IGF-USA On the Road event in New York.
+Presented on 1 World Connected at the ISOC-NY chapter's IGF-USA On the Road event in New York.